yuhorizons/yuhorizons.github.io/recipes/movie.md

 * Calls 911 for cops to get the robbers.
 * ---
 * Edwin:
-* Duck tapes them and tie them to poll (Bruised).
+* Duck tapes them and tie them to three (Bruised face).
 * --
 * Edwin:
 * I caught two bandets trying to rob my house.
-Please come and get them.
+Please come and get them, they are tied to my tree/
 * ---
 * DIR-Police comes (Police car, poice, Policeman 3d)
 * DIR-Mei-"Remember, we are called the purglers, hence the cat hats"
 * DIR-Ming-"Shut up Mei"
-* DIR-Police takes them-"Keep safe and Merry Christmas"
 * ---
 * Edwin prays to God-done
 * ====================